ringcentral/ringcentral-integration-for-hubspot/README.md

 - **Not available to free HubSpot users.**
 - **Only HubSpot super admin user can install.**
-- **Team member's HubSpot id must be the same as Team member's RingCentral account email.**
+- **Team member's HubSpot id must be the same as Team member's RingCentral account email, which can be edit in service.ringcentral.com.**
 - **For Safari 13+ user, must disable `Prevent cross-site tracking` in `Prefrence->Privacy`**
-- **If anyone have problem to see the panel, please reconnect RingCentral from https://ringcentral.github.io/apps/hubspot, then try select HubSpot as call provider and reselect RingCentral as call provider.**
-- **If encounter any conference or SMS integration error, you may try redo authorize RingCentral account.
-Click the **Enable RingCentral as HubSpot conference/SMS integration** button from install page to get authorize url**

 ## Features